alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 - comment all the `UpdatePipeline` step code
 - uncomment all the `UnitTest` step code

-And after that, commit the changes and push it to the repository:
+And after that, commit the changes and push them to the repository:

 ![sam-codepipeline-update-steps](/assets/img/posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project/sam-codepipeline-update-steps.png){:class="border"}